indian oscar winners

 First Indian to win an Oscar

-Bhanu Athaiya became the first to win an Oscar (Academy Award) in 1983 in the list of Indian Oscar winners for designing costumes.
+Bhanu Athaiya became the first to win an Oscar (Academy Award) in 1983 in the Indian Oscar winners list for designing costumes.
 Bhanu is an Indian costume designer and painter.
 She received an Academy Award for the category “Best Costume Design” for her work on the 1982 film “Gandhi”.
 She had a couple of works in the 1953 Progressive Artists’ Group exhibition in Bombay.
 With Indian directors such as Raj Kapoor, Guru Dutt, B.R.
 Chopra, Yash Chopra, Vijay Anand, Ashutosh Gowariker, Raj Khosla, and others, she collaborated on over 90 films.
 She collaborated on international projects with filmmakers such as Richard Attenborough for the movie Gandhi (1982) and Conrad Rooks for the movie Siddhartha (1972).

 Bhanu Athaiya was an inspiring woman.
 She was a costume designer who rose to prominence in the 50s and 60s Indian cinema business.
 She rose to fame as an Indian costume designer thanks to her work in films like Lagaan, Brahmachari, Amrapali, and Guide.